msirrele/ng-loopback-starter/README.md

 * Styling is provided by the Bootstrap CDN, to support offline styling you will need to add Bootstrap’s source files to your project

+* Run npm install in root of the project as well as in the client directory

 ### npm run scripts:

 * **start:app** | uses concurrently to start client and server simultaneously